HMC-CS123-S24/DebuggingAndTestingLab/README.md

-notice that right now, this `run` function is a class method - that is, it isn't associated with a specific instance of a GameRunner, and the call to it is just `GameRunner.run`, meaning we don't keep the GameRunner that is used to play the game after the function runs. **I strongly encourage you to refactor the GameRunner class and everything that calls it so that `run` is no longer a class method, but rather gets called from a specific instance of a GameRunner (i.e. you first initialize a GameRunner(), then call `run` using that one).
+notice that right now, this `run` function is a class method - that is, it isn't associated with a specific instance of a GameRunner, and the call to it is just `GameRunner.run`, meaning we don't keep the GameRunner that is used to play the game after the function runs. **To write your `run` test, refactor the GameRunner class and everything that calls it so that `run` is no longer a class method, but rather gets called from a specific instance of a GameRunner (i.e. you first initialize a GameRunner(), then call `run` using that one).
+It may feel like an extra step, but it will save you a lot of effort trying to write a test for the runner itself.
+(When I refactored this, I also ended up moving the components of running the game into helper methods, but that's optional here.)

 Because this changes how the game runner itself is called, you'll want to be careful that after this refactor, the game itself and your other tests still run.